Vectreal/vectreal-core/THIRD_PARTY_LICENSES.md

 The following npm package may be included in this product:

- - acorn@8.13.0
+ - acorn@8.14.0

-This package contains the following license and notice below:
+This package contains the following license:

 MIT License